WNCC women fall 95-89 to CSI

 WNCC opened the fourth quarter on a 6-0 run behind four points from Ale’Jah Douglas for a 65-61 lead.
 WNCC led 70-66 before CSI came back to take a 76-72 lead on back-to-back 3-pointers.

 WNCC rebounded as Martrice Brooks and Henry buried back-to-back threes to go back up 78-76.
-WNCC led 84-78 on a Douglas three before CSI came back to tie the game at 85-85 on back-to-back 3-pointers and then the Eagles took a 90-87 lead.
+WNCC led 84-78 on a Douglas three before CSI came back to tie the game at 85-85 on back-to-back 3-pointers.
+Then the Eagles took a 90-87 lead.
 WNCC Aminata Zie sliced the lead to one at 90-89, but CSI scored the final five points for the win.

-WNCC shot 43 percent from the field and were 30% from beyond the arc (8-of-27).
+WNCC shot 43% from the field and were 30% from beyond the arc (8-of-27).
 Douglas and Henry each had three 3-pointers.

 CSI shot 46% from the field and 49% from beyond the arc, burying 14 threes.